 Mung Bean and Lentil: MAS is used to select for disease resistance (e.g., powdery mildew in mung bean and Fusarium wilt in lentil), alongside yield stability under drought.

 MAS shortens breeding cycles and enhances precision, particularly for traits with moderate to high heritability and well-characterized QTLs.
-Some of the Quantitative trait loci (QTLs) have been identified across various grain legumes, each associated with distinct traits are detailed in table 4.
+Some of the QTLshave been identified across various grain legumes, each associated with distinct traits are presented in table 4.

 3. Genomic Selection (GS)